-In this beginner’s tutorial, I will show you how to get the current year using PHP.
-There are various ways to do this, so I will include a number of examples.
+In this tutorial, we will show you how to get the current year using PHP.

 To get the current year using PHP’s date function, you can pass in the “Y” format character like so:

 //Getting the current year using //PHP's date function. $year = date("Y"); echo $year;

 The example above will print out the full 4-digit representation of the current year.

 If you only want to retrieve the 2-digit format, then you can use the lowercase “y” format character instead:

 The snippet above will print out 22 instead of 2022, or 19 instead of 2019, etc.

 If you want to use a more object-oriented approach, then you can use PHP’s DateTime object: